MSt in Mindfulness-Based Cognitive Therapy

 Course content

-• Developing experiential understanding of mindfulness through guided and independent personal practice and reflection on personal practice in light of theory, research, and underlying psychological processes
+• Experiential understanding of mindfulness is developed through guided and independent personal practice throughout the course, a guided intensive retreat once each year, and written reflection on personal practice in light of theory, research, and underlying psychological processes.

 Assessment methods

-Assessment has been designed as much to provide opportunities to consolidate and extend learning as to evaluate knowledge and skill.
-Assignments are evaluated by internal assessors and examiners.
+Marked assignments are designed to support the consolidation and extension of learning and to evaluate knowledge and skills.
+Assignments are marked by internal assessors and examiners.
+The marked assignments are:

 Reflective Analysis